Chaganti-Reddy/dotfiles/Readme.md

 15. If you are using Vivaldi browser then go to `vivaldi://flags/#ozone-platform-hint` and make it auto and also go to `chrome://settings` and turn on gtk for dark context menus.
 Also if you want custom fonts in titlebars which is not available by default then just go to `vivaldi:experiments` and turn on Allow CSS modifications & just stow the vivaldi folder from dotfiles.
 After just upload the path of Default/Themes folder to Appearance settings.

+16. If you are using zen-browser, to import mods cp ~/dotfiles/Extras/Extras/zen-mods/zen-themes.json to ~/.zen/Default(Release) folder.
+And also if you want to get the new empty tab instead of blank page in Zen then goto `about:config` and set `zen.urlbar.replace-newtab` to false.

 ## Configuration